marcdhi/harveeco/README.md

 * Exploitative market practices: Middlemen and intermediaries often take a large share of farmers' profits, leaving them with insufficient income.

 ## Our Approach
-* **Gathering Data using NodeMCU:** With the present sensors the Tempreature, Pressure, Altitude and Moisture Data is gathered live.
-The data is processed to give produce caliberated readings.
+* **Gathering Data using NodeMCU:** With the present sensors the Temperature, Pressure, Altitude, and Moisture Data is gathered live.
+The data is processed to give produce calibrated readings.
 * **Data Storage on Lighthouse:**
 * **ML prediction**
 ## Challenges We Faced
-Developing a project that comprises of Blockchain, Masching Learning and Internet Of Things does pose a challenge when integrating all three.
+Developing a project that comprises Blockchain, Machine Learning and the Internet Of Things does pose a challenge when integrating all three.
 Following are the challenges we faced:
 - Blockchain
     - a
 - Machine Learning
     - b
 - IOT
-    - Calibrating the sensors to get a resonably accurate value.
+    - Calibrating the sensors to get a reasonably accurate value.
     - Establishing wireless communication and sending data to the backend server.
 Also not exposing the backend IP properly on the local network resulted in further complications.

 ## Technologies We Used